Euro zone finance ministers' statement on Greece

-LUXEMBOURG Below the text of the statement agreed by euro zone finance ministers on the Greek bailout programme on Thursday:
+LUXEMBOURG (Reuters) - Below the text of the statement agreed by euro zone finance ministers on the Greek bailout programme on Thursday:

 The Eurogroup welcomes that agreement has been reached between Greece and the institutions on a policy package of structural measures, which aims at shoring up growth and addressing the underlying structural imbalances in public finances and paves the way for a successful completion of the second review of the ESM programme.